dengking/Linux-OS/docs/Network/Programming/Socket/man-7-socket/index.md

 For datagram sockets, if the "peek offset" points to the middle of a  packet,  the  data  returned  will  be  marked  with  the `MSG_TRUNC` flag.

-The  following  example  serves  to  illustrate the use of SO_PEEK_OFF.
+The  following  example  serves  to  illustrate the use of `SO_PEEK_OFF`.
 Suppose a stream socket has the following queued input data:

 ```
               aabbccddeeff